maelfabien/maelfabien.github.io/_posts/2019-8-4-TimeSeries3.md

     10%: -2.575
 ```

 The p-value is close to 0, and the ADF Statistic is below the 1% critical value.
 We reject the null hypothesis that the series has a unit root and is not stationary.
-The series is therefore stationary !
+The series is therefore stationary!

 # VI.
 Model the time series